diegogalanti/Minishell/README.md

 @Diego: Feel free to add more test, especially error input :)

 ## Valgrind Errors

+Diego: We still have to adjust the exit function to fix all memmory leaks.

 #### 1: Memory leak when creating commands for pipes